curvedinf/dir-assistant/README.md

 ## Model Download

 Download your favorite LLM gguf and place it in the models directory.
+You will also need to download an embedding model gguf and place it in the same directory.
+The embedding model is necessary for the RAG system to identify which information to send to the LLM with your prompt.

 ## Configure